ponderedw/RAG-base/README.md

 1. Use the API to add the information to the vector database via simple textual data.
 1. Query the LLM again and ask for the same information, which it now has access to.

-Note that by default, the repo is configured to return simple textual responses in a streaming manner.
-For production it's recommended to return JSON-formatted responses instead.
+Note that by default, the repo is configured to return simple textual responses when running in `local` mode (controlled via `.env`) and JSON-formatted responses when running in non `local` modes (e.g. `prod`).

 ### 1. Query the LLM via the API